-Do you have more debts than what you can handle?
+Do you have more debts than you can handle?
 Are you having a hard time managing multiple bills?
-Will you feel much better if you have to make only one payment to creditors every month?
-If your answer is ‘yes’ to all the questions, then you can enroll in a debt consolidation program.
+Would you feel much better if you had to make only one payment to creditors every month?
+If your answer is “yes” to all the questions, then you can enroll in a debt consolidation program.
 But before you enroll in the program, let’s find out how to consolidate debt and who offers the best debt consolidation programs.

 What is a debt consolidation program?

 A debt consolidation program combines unsecured debts like payday loans, medical bills, and credit cards into a single monthly payment plan at a low-interest rate and an easy debt relief plan.
 In most cases, debt consolidation services are offered by debt consolidation companies.
 You make a single monthly payment to a debt consolidation company and they distribute it among your creditors.
 The process continues till you pay back all your creditors.